kchan323/Instagram/README.md

 The following **additional** features are implemented:

+- [x] Posts are displayed using a CollectionView
+- [x] User can view post details by tapping on a cell
+- [ ] Images fade in as they are loading
 - [ ] List anything else that you can get done to improve the app functionality!

- Movies are displayed using a CollectionView instead of a TableView.
- User can search for a movie.
- All images fade in as they are loading.
- User can view the large movie poster by tapping on a cell

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):